 |HP Enterprise Support||https://support.hpe.com/hpsc/doc/public/display?docId=emr_na-hpesbhf03789en_us|

-Before clearing your TPM, be sure to back up your data.
-Do not clear the TPM on a device you do not own, such as a work or school PC, without being instructed to do so by your IT administrator.
+Before clearing your TPM, make sure you back up your data.
+Do not clear the TPM on a device you don't own, such as a work or school PC, without being instructed to do so by your IT administrator.

 - Go to Start > Settings > Update & Security > Windows Security > Device security .